 Example 1: Start with an initial investment and no recurring deposits

 You have some investible money and you want to invest the money with the following details:

 - Annual return from investment (fixed): 8.5% per year

 - Inflation rate (approx.) over the investment time: 3.5%

 - What will be your inflation-adjusted return?

 This is the return you will get (following image).

 Don’t misunderstand one thing.
-In real life, you will get actually return of amount $22,609.83 with the following formula (inflation is zero):
+In real life, you will get actually return of the amount of $22,609.83 with the following formula (inflation is zero):